As an Amazon Associate, GrowJourney may earn a small commission from qualifying purchases. Read more: terms of service.

 You’re not growing microgreens like you would regular garden plants, so completely ignore standard spacing instructions.
-When growing microgreens, put the seeds in densely, but not piled on top of each other.
+When growing microgreens, sprinkle the seeds closely together on the soil surface, but not piled on top of each other.

 6. Mist, air circulation, and patience.

-7. Germination: uncover and provide adequate light and water.
+7. Once germinated, uncover and provide adequate light and water.

 The more mature plants are, the more water they require, so soon after germination you’ll want to switch from a mister to something that can provide more water.
 A great DIY trick here is to punch or drill small holes in the lid of a water or soda bottle.